Tsvanorden/Cutthroat_Mitochondrial_Genomes/README.md

 The Beast directory cantains the code that was used to create both Bayesian phylogenies

 The Iqtree directory contains the code that was used to create and date the maximum likelihood phylogeny

+Plotting was used to make the phylogenetic figures